Sushantdeshwal13/StreamifyGPT/README.md

 -unsubscribe to the onAuthStateChanged callback.
 - add hardcoded values to the constants file and export and use them
-- Register TMDB API and create an app and get access token -get datat from TMDB now playing movies list API
+- Register TMDB API and create an app and get access token
+- get datat from TMDB now playing movies list API
 - Custom hook for nowplayingmovies
 - create movieSlice
 - update store with  movies data